jaspector

 county code says no person may erect, construct, reconstruct, excavate for a foundation, alter, or change use of a building or structure without a building permit or exemption from the Building Department.

-Typical processing time is county says to allow up to 8 weeks for permit and review process to be completed..
+Building permit processing times in unincorporated San Miguel County, CO typically run county says to allow up to 8 weeks for permit and review process to be completed..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated San Miguel County, CO.
 The following work is generally exempt: Published county text states building permits are not required in the West End Zone District for building work, except for certain uses identified in later code text such as large and medium scale solar energy systems, data centers, and mining-related structures not otherwise regulated by the state.; County FAQ also notes development permits are not required in the West End Zone District, though other permits may still apply..
+When in doubt, confirm with the local building department before starting work.